adfinis/virtesk/doc/goldimage.rst

    -  Using a thin-provisioned disk in RHEV/Ovirt is recommended

--  Install virtio + spice drivers, Install guest agent
+-  Install virtio + spice drivers, install guest agent
 -  Install all Windows Updates
 -  Configure as you like, install Programs